Third-sector railway: Pros and cons

 As local governments with close contacts to communities and private companies with experience running rail infrastructure are jointly invested in these lines, there is an elevated level of flexibility in management and adjustment of operations, which can be done according to frequently changing circumstances and needs of local communities.
-These lines, however, are most often unprofitable, require funding via taxes, and may still run the risk of facing abolishment due to low ridership.
+These lines, however, are most often unprofitable, require funding via taxes, and may still run the risk of facing closure due to low ridership.